 The Pleiades cluster, catalogued as Messier 45 by the French astronomer and comet hunter Charles Messier, is one of the brightest and largest open clusters in the sky, stretching across an area of 110 arcminutes.
-At magnitude 1.6, it is easily visible to the naked eye.
+At magnitude 1.6, it is easily visible without binoculars.
 Observers can usually make out six to eight members, but in exceptionally good conditions, it is possible to see up to 14 stars without binoculars.

 M45 contains over a thousand known members.
 The brightest ones are hot, luminous stars of the spectral type B, formed within the last 100 million years.
 The stars are located at an average distance of 444 light years.